kjingruz/Nonspecific-Neck-Pain-Remote-Monitoring-System/README.md

-# IBEHS-3P04-Project
+# Nonspecific Neck Pain Remote Monitoring System

-This is the work I have completed for IBEHS 3P04
+This is the work I have completed for IBEHS 3P04 - Health Solutions Design project III

 The P0 folder consists of project 0 which is an introductory project that we worked on at the beginning of the school term.